-The results of the present investigations imply that there exists significant relationship between Organizational Commitment and emotional intelligence.
+The findings of present study revealed that the school teachers are operating at below average level of Organizational Commitment.
+Serious efforts need to be made on right and cogent lines for enhancing the potency of every possible aspect of Organizational Commitment in the field of teaching as it is closely linked with job satisfaction and in the long run, lack of job satisfaction among teachers lead them on the threshold of being burn out.
 This study would be useful for policy makers, educational planners and administrators and suggest them the need to come up with policies to enhance Organizational Commitment of the teachers along with boosting up their Emotional intelligence.

 The study has found no significant difference among the faculty members as far their gender is concern.
 Therefore, the institutions should not make any distinction among male and female faculty members on this account and provide equal opportunities to them.
-The findings of present study also revealed that the school teachers are operating at below average level of Organizational Commitment.
-Serious efforts need to be made on right and cogent lines for enhancing the potency of every possible aspect of Organizational Commitment in the field of teaching as it is closely linked with job satisfaction and in the long run, lack of job satisfaction among teachers lead them on the threshold of being burn out.
-The findings also elucidated that there was significant correlation between Emotional intelligence and Organizational Commitment.
+The findings also elucidated that there was significant relation between Emotional intelligence and Organizational Commitment.
 Therefore, it is assumed that selecting employees who have high Emotional intelligence may have a positive impact on extends to which an organization succeeds in retaining its most critical asset i.e. its workforce.
 Research has also shown that emotionally intelligence employees develop emotional attachment to their organization and are more committed to their organization (Carmeli, 2003).
 These significant intrinsic outputs coupled with a sensitive work environment can work wonders to enhance the work environment of our educational institutions and make it more productive for the building of a healthy nation through its education circles.